mkorycinski/BioTaxIDMapper/README.md

 ## Creating a local database
 In order to run software you need to install [MongoDB](https://www.mongodb.com/) database.
 Database configuration is specified in the file **db.cfg**.
-File contains 3 parameters and comment lines:
+File is JSON formatted and contains 3 parameters:
 ```
 # This is comment line that is omitted by parser.
-HOSTNAME=localhost
-PORT=27017
-NAME=TaxIDMapper
+{
+"HOSTNAME": "localhost",
+"PORT": 27017,
+"NAME": "TaxIDMapper"
+}
 ```
 You don't need to create specific databases and collections, it will be done autmatically when first records will be added.
 However keep in mind that if you alredy have a database with name as specified in the configuration file, records will be added to already existing one.
 In such case it might be a smart move to change name in the config file.